26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \Delta z_k &= z_{k - 1/2} - z_{k + 1/2} = \frac{z_{k - 1} + z_k}{2} - \frac{z_{k} + z_{k + 1}}{2} = \frac{z_{k - 1} + z_k - z_{k} - z_{k + 1}}{2}\nonumber\\ &= \frac{z_{k - 1} - z_{k} + z_k - z_{k + 1}}{2} = \frac{\Delta z_{k - 1/2} + \Delta z_{k + 1/2}}{2} \end{align} \]

 was used.
-In a curved case, such as B. a spherical surface, however, this is generally no longer the case.
+In a curved case, such as for example a spherical surface, this is however in general no longer the case.

-Now the derivation in the previous section is generalized to the deep atmosphere, i.e. h. the shallow atmosphere approximation is canceled.
+Now the derivation of the previous section is generalized to the deep atmosphere, i.e. the shallow atmosphere approximation is dropped.
 It is again assumed that the layer thickness $\Delta z_k$ only depends on the vertical index $k$.
 Using the same index notation as in the previous section one obtains

 \[ \begin{align} \nabla\cdot\left(\psi\mathbf{v}\right) &= \frac{1}{V_{c, k}}\left(\sum_{e\in c}A_{e, k}\frac{\psi_{o(e)} + \psi_c}{2}u_{e, k} + A_{c, k + 1/2}\frac{\psi_{c, k} + \psi_{c, k - 1}}{2}w_{c, k + 1/2} - A_{c, k + 1/2}\frac{\psi_{c, k - 1} + \psi_{c, k}}{2}w_{c, k + 1/2}\right),\tag{26.69}\label{eq:div_c-grid_deep_no_terrain}\\ \psi\nabla\cdot\mathbf{v} &= \frac{\psi_c}{V_{c, k}}\left(\sum_{e\in c}A_{e, k}u_{e, k} + A_{c, k + 1/2}w_{c, k + 1/2} - A_{c, k + 1/2}w_{c, k + 1/2}\right). \end{align} \]

 The cell base area $A_{c, k + 1/2}$ now also depends on the vertical index. $A_{e, k}$ is the vertical surface whose subset is the edge $\left(e, k\right)$.
-They are now demanding again
+One again requires

 \[ \begin{align} \mathbf{v}\cdot\nabla\psi &\stackrel{!}{=} \nabla\cdot\left(\psi\mathbf{v}\right) - \psi\nabla\cdot\mathbf{v}\nonumber\\ \Leftrightarrow\mathbf{v}\cdot\nabla\psi &= \frac{1}{V_{c, k}}\Bigg(\sum_{e\in c}A_{e, k}\frac{\psi_{o(e), k} + \psi_{c, k}}{2}u_{e, k} + A_{c, k + 1/2}\frac{\psi_{c, k} + \psi_{c, k - 1}}{2}w_{c, k + 1/2} - A_{c, k + 1/2}\frac{\psi_{c, k - 1} + \psi_{c, k}}{2}w_{c, k + 1/2}\nonumber\\ &- \sum_{e\in c}A_{e, k}\psi_{c, k}u_{e, k} - A_{c, k + 1/2}\psi_{c, k}w_{c, k + 1/2} + A_{c, k + 1/2}\psi_{c, k}w_{c, k + 1/2}\Bigg)\nonumber\\ \Leftrightarrow\mathbf{v}\cdot\nabla\psi &= \frac{1}{V_{c, k}}\left(\sum_{e\in c}A_{e, k}\frac{\psi_{o(e), k} - \psi_{c, k}}{2}u_{e, k} + A_{c, k + 1/2}\frac{\psi_{c, k - 1} - \psi_{c, k}}{2}w_{c, k + 1/2} + A_{c, k + 1/2}\frac{\psi_{c, k} - \psi_{c, k + 1}}{2}w_{c, k + 1/2}\right)\nonumber\\ \Leftrightarrow\mathbf{v}\cdot\nabla\psi &= \sum_{e\in c}\frac{A_{e, k}d_{e, k}}{2V_{c, k}}\frac{\psi_{o(e), k} - \psi_{c, k}}{d_{e, k}}u_{e, k} + \frac{A_{c, k + 1/2}\Delta z_{k - 1/2}}{2V_{c, k}}\frac{\psi_{c, k - 1} - \psi_{c, k}}{\Delta z_{k - 1/2}}w_{c, k + 1/2}\nonumber\\ &+ \frac{A_{c, k + 1/2}\Delta z_{k + 1/2}}{2V_{c, k}}\frac{\psi_{c, k} - \psi_{c, k + 1}}{\Delta z_{k + 1/2}}w_{c, k + 1/2}. \end{align} \]